stylify/web/content/docs/nuxt/index.md

 If you want to configure the Stylify, you can use configuration section directly in `nuxt.config.js` or create a file `stylify.config.js` next to the `nuxt.config.js`.
 In both cases you use the same configuration scheme shown below.

-The code part below should be used inside the `nuxt.config.js` or inside the `stylify.config.js`:
+The code part below should be used inside the `nuxt.config.js` or inside the `stylify.config.js` or `stylify.config.mjs`:

 ```js
 import { defineConfig } from '@stylify/nuxt';